sampsonv/github-trending/README.md

 * 【2023-10-15】[messense / aliyundrive-webdav](https://github.com/messense/aliyundrive-webdav) - 阿里云盘 WebDAV 服务
 ## Java

+* 【2024-02-01】[mqttsnet / thinglinks](https://github.com/mqttsnet/thinglinks) - a high-performance, high-throughput, and highly scalable IoT platform!
+A single instance can support millions of connections.
+It offers powerful custom extension capabilities.
+Built with Netty as the communication layer component, it supports plugin-based development and integration!
 * 【2024-01-31】[theonedev / onedev](https://github.com/theonedev/onedev) - Lightweight and performant GitLab alternative.
 Ultra easy to set up and maintain.
 * 【2024-01-30】[MuntashirAkon / AppManager](https://github.com/MuntashirAkon/AppManager) - A full-featured package manager and viewer for Android
 * 【2024-01-28】[assertj / assertj](https://github.com/assertj/assertj) - AssertJ is a library providing easy to use rich typed assertions